Code-Solidi/OpenCqs/Readme.md

  }
 ```

-The above definitions are excellent candidates for ctor DI.
+The above definitions are excellent candidates for constructor DI.
 We can pass the required interfaces but leave the resolution of the implementations to the DI container:

 ```